!! General trivia:

 !!
 Specific trivia:

-* KeepCirculatingTheTapes: ''The Gong Show Movie'' had never been released on any home video format, and only appeared occasionally on cable TV.
-However, this has been averted with the release of the Blu-Ray on March 29, 2016.
+* KeepCirculatingTheTapes: ''The Gong Show Movie'' had never been released on any home video format, and only appeared occasionally on cable TV, before a Blu-Ray was released on March 29, 2016.

 ** Many episodes of the 1976-80 era, including the concurrent nighttime version (especially the Owens year), weren't shown on Game Show Network, due to issues with music clearances.